Portland, Maine: Historical newspapers

 Newspapers formerly published in Portland include The Pleasure Boat, Eastern Argus, Evening Express, Casco Bay Weekly,The Portland Daily Sun and The Portland Phoenix.

 Traditions

 Valentine's Day Phantom

 In 1976, a group of unknown individuals started the tradition of the Valentine's Day Phantom by plastering the city with hearts on Valentine's Day.
-In 1986, the U.S. Coast Guard almost intercepted a boat filled with Valentine's Day Phantom's after it nearly hit a Casco Bay Ferry.
+In 1986, the U.S. Coast Guard almost intercepted a boat filled with Valentine's Day Phantoms after it nearly hit a Casco Bay Ferry.
 The boat made it to Fort Gorges and unfurled a heart banner.
 The banner appeared on the uninhabited island fort again in 2017.
 The heart flag appeared on the flag pole at Central Fire Station in 2021.
 One leader of the effort, Kevin Farnham, was publicly identified in 2023, when he died.
 His family revealed Farnham's involvement but said he was not the founder.
 The Farnham family established a charitable foundation called Be A Kevin to help keep the tradition alive.